inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 testers with a way to provide those instances to Inferno so it can serve them to the app.
 These are controlled by the following inputs present on each group associated with a questionnaire:

-- `SMART App Launch Patient ID`: provide an id for the subject Patient FHIR instance.
+- `SMART App Launch Patient ID`: provide an `id` for the subject Patient FHIR instance.
-- `SMART App Launch fhirContext`: provide a json object containing FHIR references to instances relevant to the DTR workflow, e.g.
+- `SMART App Launch fhirContext`: provide a JSON object containing FHIR references to instances relevant to the DTR workflow, e.g.
   `[{reference: 'Coverage/cov015'}, {reference: 'DeviceRequest/devreqe0470'}]`.
 This will be included under the `fhirContext` key of the token response.
 - `EHR-available resources`: provide a Bundle containing FHIR instances referenced in and from the previous two inputs.
-Each instance must include a `id` element that Inferno will use in conjunction with the `resourceType` to make the instances available at the `[server base url]/[resourceType]/[id]`.
+Each instance must include an `id` element that Inferno will use in conjunction with the `resourceType` to make the instances available at the `[server base url]/[resourceType]/[id]`.

 Each questionnaire workflow group description includes a link to the questionnaire package that Inferno will return